johnedisc/viene-la-timba/researchLog.md

 * 8:00am: start tutorial on building node js server from scratch -- learn about accessing the filesystem with nodejs!
-* 1030: learn scout promises in nodejs
+* 1030: learn about promises in nodejs
+* 1230: file stream setup in nodejs